-Download the new Geotab Telematics Harness Cheat Sheet — learn about the main types of harnesses, and read the do’s and don’ts for installation.
+Download the Geotab Telematics Harness Cheat Sheet — See the main types of harnesses and read the do’s and don’ts for installation.

-You may require a harness if the telematics device out of the way and out of sight, or the OBD port must be kept free.
-A T-harness makes it possible to connect the Geotab telematics device but still keep the OBD port available for use, such as for a scan tool.
+- To connect the Geotab telematics device but still keep the OBD port available for use, such as for a scan tool or IOX Add-On

 Geotab offers harnesses in different shapes and sizes to match as closely as possible the various Original Equipment Manufacturer (OEM) OBD connectors that can be found in vehicles.

 In general, you may find these main types of diagnostic interfaces in your fleet vehicles: OBD 16-Pin, 6-Pin, and 9-Pin.

 Visit the Installation Documentation page on our website to access our Geotab Harness Guide, which identifies all telematics harnesses currently available along with special order models.
 Depending on the harness, it may also lists the description, harness length, purpose, Geotab GO devices supported, and other details.